 Food waste generators covered Waste production threshold Distance exemptions Other California Cal.
 Code Regs.
 Tit.
 XIV, § 18981.1-18998.4 All Tier One commercial generators, multi-family dwellings, and individuals.
 2024: Tier Two food waste generators None None As of 2022, all Tier One generators must measure food waste production and donate edible food to recovery organizations.
 California set waste goals of reducing organic waste disposal 75% by 2025 and rescuing at least 20% of currently disposed surplus food by 2025 for people to eat.
 Connecticut Conn.
 Gen. Stat.
 Ann. § 22a-226e Commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, resort or conference center 26 tons/year 20 miles Beginning January 1, 2025, the 20 mile exemption will be eliminated and institutions generating more than 26 tons/yr will be added.
-District of Columbia DC Code § 8-1031.01; DC Code § 8-1031.03; DC Code § 8-1031.03a Retail food stores with at least 10,000 square feet of floor area; any other retail store food chain with combined floor area of 10,000 square feet; college or university campuses with at least 500 residential students; arenas or stadiums that hold at least 15,000 people; hospitals or nursing homes with at least 300 beds None None N/A
+2023: retail food stores with at least 10,000 square feet of floor area and college or university campuses with at least 2,000 students 2024: Any other retail food store, arenas or stadiums that hold at least 15,000 people, hospitals or nursing homes with at least 300 beds, and colleges or universities with at least 500 residential students None None N/A

 Food waste generators covered Waste production threshold Distance exemptions Other Maryland Md.
 Code Ann.
 Env't § 9-1701; Md.
 Code Ann.
 Env't § 9-1724.1 Any person, business, or cafeteria 2 tons/week 2024: 1 ton/week Generators are covered only for weeks during which they meet the threshold 30 miles Businesses may apply for a waiver if the cost of diverting food residuals from a refuse disposal system is more than 10% more expensive than the cost of disposing the food residuals at a refuse disposal system.
 Maryland also prohibits the owner or operator of a refuse disposal system from accepting loads of separately collected organic waste for disposal unless the owner or operator recycles the organic waste.
 Massachusetts 310 Mass.
 Code Regs.
-19.017 Any commercial entity, excluding a residence 1⁄2 ton per week Generators are covered only for weeks during which they meet the threshold None N/A New Hampshire N.H.
-Rev. Stat. § 149-M:27 All persons and business entities 2/1/2025: 1 ton/week 20 miles Diversion to alternative facilities shall prioritize, in the following order, consumption by humans; consumption by animals; composting, digestion, or land application; and energy recovery.
+19.017 Any commercial entity, excluding a residence 1⁄2 ton per week Generators are covered only for weeks during which they meet the threshold None N/A